NourJazaeri/Irshad_Senior_Project/README.md

 ## Who It's For

 ### Company Admins
 Company administrators manage the overall company structure, including departments, groups, and user accounts.
-They can create and assign content, view analytics dashboards, manage company profiles, and oversee all training activities within their organization.
+They can create and assign content, manage company profiles, and oversee all training activities within their organization.

 ### Supervisors
 Supervisors are responsible for managing specific groups of trainees.
 They can create and share content with their groups, communicate with trainees via real-time chat, track individual trainee progress, and generate reports on group performance.